 PVC windows play a crucial role in both of them: For instance, a 40% recyclate content in new window profiles saves emissions of 12 kg CO2-eq. per window unit during the production phase.
 Already today PVC windows are circular construction products, PVC windows are recycled in controlled and closed loops, ensuring full traceability and re-use of the valuable resource PVC-U. Old windows serve as the raw material supply for new profiles.

-Life cycle assessments have shown that recycling is by far the best end-of-life management option for PVC windows.The replacement of windows (next to insulation and roofing) is the preferred action of choice for energy-efficient building renovation.
-Therefore, in the upcoming years, millions of PVC windows will reach their end of life annually.
+Life cycle assessments have shown that recycling is by far the best end-of-life management option for PVC windows.T he replacement of windows (next to insulation and roofing) is the preferred action of choice for energy-efficient building renovation.
+In the upcoming years, millions of PVC windows will reach their end of life annually, which need to be recycled and kept in the loop.

 Hence, vital synergies for windows on circularity, recycling, and energy efficiency can be identified